vhwcm/vhwcm/README.md

 -  Learning the world of technology and exploring tools
 -  Computer Science student at UFPR.
--  Member of PET Computação at UFPR.
--  Studying for competitive programming and cybersecurity
+-  Studying for competitive programming, cybersecurity and DevOps

 <br/>